Needle in a Haystack: How to Find the Right Smart Beta Strategy

 Are you looking for single-factor or multi-factor exposure?

-3. Understanding the use of the smart beta fund is also key–will it be used as a replacement for a broad market capitalisation index fund or for an active fund?
+will it be used as a replacement for a broad market capitalisation index fund or for an active fund?
 Or as a complement to existing indexed or active holdings?
 This will drive the index construction methodology to use.
 For example, a smart beta ETF may be more suitable to replace an active fund which is usually less benchmark aware and holds more concentrated positions compared to broad market portfolios.

 Finally, the overall risk tolerance of the portfolio should also be considered.
 Factor risks should be considered in the context of the overall risk tolerance of the portfolio, so how much risk budget are you allocating to your smart beta ETF, what does risk mean to you?